-Keith Little Badger builds four styles of NATIVE HAND DRUMS
+Keith Little Badger builds three styles of NATIVE HAND DRUMS

 Please scroll down this page to learn more about:

 2. Recycled Cedar Hand Drums

 3. Plains Style Hand Drums

 We explain why we use rawhide laces rather than sinew or rope.

 We explain why we use specially processed BULL hide for our Native drums.